lisafast/lacnotredame/content/about/2019BoardReport.md

 [Water testing report](https://lacnotredame.org/water/qualityreports/)
 * Thank you to Carole Doré for her continued volunteer work on water testing.
 * Water testing results summaries are now published on the web site when they are received by Lisa Fast, and all of the years of data are available for comparison and viewing.
+* Biologist Paul Hamilton reviews the reports and implications.
+This year, he warns us to watch for Blue-Green Algae (Cyanobacteria), which may take the ecological niche the milfoil was holding.

 ## Board report of program for 2018-2019